Cornelius-Beri/rainbow-music/README.md

 # rainbow-music
-this a music about rainbows
+this a music about rainbows using the C note.